Asynchronous eCourse beginning January 5, 2015 and continuing for 5 weeks

 - Be able to create a fully defined, one-shot instructional session using a popular-culture theme

-In this course, Dawn Stahura and Erin Milanese will offer you two tools that can make it easy to liven up your instructional sessions—popular culture and assessment.
+In this course, Dawn Stahura will offer you two tools that can make it easy to liven up your instructional sessions—popular culture and assessment.
 Learn how to incorporate pop culture into your instruction—through your weekly assignments, you’ll build a fully defined, one-shot instructional session using a popular-culture theme.
 Along the way, you’ll learn about how you can effectively assess your instruction by engaging with students to discover your strengths and weaknesses.

 Week 1: Introductions, Assumptions We are Making and the Problem We are Facing